- 1 How do you clean antique paint?

 Mild soap and water and a soft cloth are the basic tools you’ll need to clean painted furniture.
 Never use any type of degreaser, furniture spray or polish, or alcohol, or acidic cleaning product that may discolor or damage the finish.

-How do you clean antique painted metal?
+How do you clean antique wood?

 How do you clean wood without removing paint?